 Here in the north of Europe, of the Scandinavian countries, Sweden is the biggest and most populous.
 And Stockholm is by far Sweden's dominant city.
 Locals here are considered particularly confident and self-assured.
-And exploring this city, the character of its people unfolds to its many attractions.
+And exploring this city, the character of its people unfolds through its many attractions.

 Today, with nearly two million people in Stockholm's greater metropolitan area, one in five Swedes calls this city home.
 Once a respected military power, now famously neutral, this stately capital respects its rich heritage while embracing modern innovation.